GuilhermeMoniz/S-ibuprofen-Computational-Drug-Discovery/README.md

-# S-ibuprofen-Computational-Drug-Discovery
+# A Study on (S)-Ibuprofen: From Conformer Generation to Molecular Docking

+This repository contains the report and visualizations for a computational drug discovery project completed as part of the Computational Drug Discovery course (2024/2025) at the University of Coimbra.[file:226]

-Implemented a full computational drug discovery workflow for (S)-ibuprofen: conformer generation (Open Babel), electronic structure calculations (MOPAC, GAMESS), and molecular docking against COX‑1 using AutoDock Vina, with binding‑mode analysis in PyMOL.
+The project implements a multi-step workflow for (S)-ibuprofen: conformer generation (Open Babel, GA and Confab), semi-empirical PM7 and DFT (B3LYP/6-31G(d,p)) electronic structure calculations, and molecular docking against COX-1 (3N8Y) using AutoDock Vina, with binding-mode analysis in PyMOL.[file:226]

+## Contents

+- `report/Project_ibuprofen_Gui.pdf` – full project report (introduction,
+  methods, results, discussion).
+- `figures/` – PyMOL images illustrating conformer grids and docking poses.